 The Devices View panel contains a display of PESA devices "discovered" on the network, or any single device connected through the USB port of the host PC.
-Devices may be listed by IP address, device name, or device type.
+Devices may be sorted by device type, listed by IP address, device name, or both.
 The entry for a device connected through the USB port is displayed in the tree with a USB icon overlay to differentiate it from network devices.
 This listing is also used to select the device to be controlled by Cattrax.